dirkschumacher/ompr/README.md

     “object-oriented modeling language for convex optimization”.
 LP/MIP is a special case.
 -   [ROML](https://r-forge.r-project.org/projects/roml/) follows a
-    similiar approach, but it seems the package is still under initial development.
+    similar approach, but it seems the package is still under initial development.